grumply/pure-semantic-ui/README.md

 * `Children` to supply children (children are concatenated)
 * `Attributes` to supply features (features are concatenated)
 * `Classes` to supply classes (classes are concatenated)

+This is still a beta library as well as an active test of pure for framework development, so expect some bugs.

+A few of the automatically managed components from Semantic-UI-React are left unmanaged in this library.
+They are:

+* Form (refer to #168 and grumply/semantic-ui-pure-forms#1)
+* Dropdown
+* Search

+Since shorthands are avoided in this library, the approach that Semantic-UI-React took is inapplicable; I plan to implement managed versions of each as appropriate implementations are found.
+If no implementations are found, I will implement the Semantic-UI-React approach with shorthands.